Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 ally or self
 Cost: None
 Duration: 1 round
-Effect: As long as you are in the same Zone as the target and conscious, you [Protect](#protection) that target.
-If you fall unconscious at any point, this Ability ends.
+Effect: If you are in the same Zone as the target and conscious, you [Protect](#protection) that target.
+If you fall unconscious or are separated from your ally, this Ability ends.
 You also gain [Shield](#shield-X) equal to your [Vitality](#vitalitycapacity).
-You may choose to use Guard yourself.
+You may choose to use Guard on yourself.
 In this case you gain Shield but do not provide Protection.
 Description: Shielding an ally from harm.
 This could represent bodily shielding an ally, covering them with an equipped shield, or similar maneuvers.

 #### Grapple